DeQmE/OPTMLSTM/README.md

 The paper utilizes high-frequency limit order book datasets as input information to the OPTM-LSTM.

 Disclaimer: The present forecasting thesis is for research and development purposes only and not an investment or trading advice.

+Note: OPTM-LSTM was developed based on the TensorFlow LSTM cell